Back to All Events

 The Artists Roundtable, an international forum for leading practitioners, is hosted by Tamsin Dillon, faculty member of the MA Curatorial program.

-Selected major exhibitions include: To the Son of Man Who Ate the Scroll (2016): A solo exhibition at Fondazione Prada, Milan, dOCUMENTA (13) (2012): Macuga's contribution featured the two-part tapestry, Of what is, that it is; of what is not, that is not I. One part was shown in Kassel, Germany, and the other in Kabul, Afghanistan, never to be exhibited together, Exhibit, A (2012): retrospective, Museum of Contemporary Art Chicago, The Nature of the Beast (2009) Whitechapel Gallery London, Turner Prize Nomination (2008).
-Macuga's work is featured in numerous major public collections, including: The Museum of Modern Art (MoMA), New York, Tate, London, The Broad, Los Angeles, Walker Art Center, Minneapolis, Museum of Contemporary Art (MCA) Chicago, Castello di Rivoli, Turin, Fondazione Prada, Milan.
+Selected major exhibitions include: To the Son of Man Who Ate the Scroll (2016), a solo exhibition at Fondazione Prada, Milan; Of what is, that it is; of what is not, that is not I, a two-part tapestry, one part shown in Kassel, Germany at dOCUMENTA (13) (2012), the other in Kabul, Afghanistan, never to be exhibited together; Exhibit, A (2012-13), a survey at the Museum of Contemporary Art, Chicago; and The Nature of the Beast (2009) at Whitechapel Gallery, London, a Turner Prize nomination (2008).
+Macuga's work is featured in numerous major public collections, including: The Museum of Modern Art (MoMA), New York; Tate, London; The Broad, Los Angeles; Walker Art Center, Minneapolis; Museum of Contemporary Art (MCA), Chicago; Castello di Rivoli, Turin; and Fondazione Prada, Milan.

 RSVP here.